-There are two versions of the diminished scale that are commonly used in modern music, the fully diminished and dominant diminished scales.
+There are two diminished scales in modern music, the fully diminished and dominant diminished scales.

-Though they share a name, each diminished scale is used to outline different chords in your solos.
+Though they share a name, each scale is used to outline different chords in your solos.

-The dominant diminished scale is used to solo over 7th chords, and the fully diminished scale is used to solo over dim7 chords.
+The dominant scale is used to solo over 7th chords, and the other is used to solo over dim7 chords.

-As well, each diminished scale uses a different combination of whole and half steps in it’s construction.
+As well, each scale uses a different combination of whole and half steps.

-Each diminished scale brings a unique sound to both dim7 and 7th chords in your improvised solos.
+Each scale brings a unique sound to dim7 and 7th chords in your solos.

-And both are essential learning for any advancing guitarist.
+And both are essential learning for any improvising guitarist.

-In this lesson, you’ll study diminished scale construction, how to apply this scale to both dim7 and 7b9 chords in your solos, and learn classic diminished scale licks over popular chord progressions.
+In this lesson, you study diminished scale construction, apply these scales to dim7 and 7b9 chords, and learn diminished licks over progressions and songs.

 Whole Half Diminished Scale – Dim7 Chords

-The first octatonic scale (8-note scale) that you’ll learn in this lesson is the whole half diminished scale, which is used to solo over Dim7 chords.
+The first octatonic scale (8-note scale) is the whole half diminished scale, used to solo over Dim7 chords.

-The whole half diminished scale is used less often than the half whole diminished scale, mostly because dominant chords appear more frequently than diminished chords in modern music.
+The whole half scale is used less often than half whole, mostly because dominant chords appear more frequently than diminished chords.

-Often called the “fully diminished scale,” the whole half diminished scale is built by alternating whole and half steps from any root note.
+Called the “fully diminished scale,” whole half diminished alternates whole and half steps from any root note.

-When alternating whole and half steps from a root note, you produce the interval pattern for any fully diminished scale.
+When alternating whole and half steps, you produce the interval pattern for fully diminished.

 R 2 b3 4 b5 #5 6 7